-My research explains how and why software behaves, based on user intentions.
+My research explains the how and why of software, based on user intentions.
 We want to know that our software is doing what we told it.
 We also want to know the reasons our software does something unexpected.
 Finally, we want to be able to design software to meet our intentions in the first place.
+Some recent and ongoing projects:

 I encourage you to check out Impact Story’s “UnPaywall” extension.